luazhizhan/learn-elm/curriculum/trainer.md

 with the below additional notes for each section

 The focus is on mastering syntax first before learning The Elm Architecture.
+Trainer is advised to constantly harp on reading the types of all functions so students have a firm grasp on typing and reading types.

 For all excerises, inform the student to create a new file in `/src/Excerise/NewFile.elm` and a corresponding test case in `/tests/Spec/Excerise/NewFile.elm`